0xAtelerix/sdk/gosdk/rpc/README.md

 # Atelerix RPC Server

-A lightweight, composable JSON-RPC 2.0 server for blockchain applications with HTTP middleware support. standard methods/headers)
+A lightweight, composable JSON-RPC 2.0 server for blockchain applications with HTTP middleware support, CORS configuration, and modular method sets for transactions, receipts, blocks, and schema discovery.
 ## Table of Contents

 - [Quick Start](#quick-start)